Infineon/mtb-example-xmc7000-multicore-ipc-pipes/README.md

       ```
    </details>

 3. After programming, the application starts automatically.
-Confirm that LED1/LED2/LED3 are blinking.
+Confirm that LED1/LED2/LED3 are blinking

 ## Debugging